numalariamodeling/FE-2023-examples/README.md

         - `pickup_years` to define your `Simulation_Duration` (i.e. # of years run post-burnin).
 This will replace the duration that you had previously in the script so make sure you update the `Simulation_Duration` accordingly!
         - `serialize_years` to define the year of the burnin that serves as the start of the pickup and should be equal to the value of `serialize_years` in the burnin.
         - `burnin_exp_id = '<exp_id>'` with the experiment_id from the burnin experiment you want to pick up from
-        - `num_seeds` to define the number of stochastic runs executed under each parameter set

           ```python
           from utils_slurm import build_burnin_df

           serialize_years=5
           pickup_years=5
-          num_seeds=5
           burnin_exp_id = '<exp_id>'
           ```
     - Update your serialization config params, mostly by switching them from "write" to "read" mode as we are now picking up where we left off in the burnin.
 The `Serialization_Time_Steps` should remain the same as we want to pick up at that serialized spot at the end of our burnin.
 Be sure to completely modify or remove any of the "writing"/burnin parameters in this script.